LoPA607/financial_chatbot/README.md

 This project is an interactive chatbot built with **Streamlit**, powered by **LLaMA-2** and **LangChain**.
 It allows users to ask questions based on the content of local PDF documents and get intelligent responses using retrieval-augmented generation (RAG).

-> ⚡ Ask anything related to the content in your PDF files.
-Useful for personal assistants, document Q&A, or domain-specific bots (e.g., health, law, research).

 ---

 ## Features